abeylicious/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-this is a repo for the data specialization course on cousera
+this is a repo for data specialization course on cousera